Compute

 1. Notification deduplication

-When an incident ticket change triggers multiple notifications, and the subscriber or other conditions of multiple notifications are the same, the notification module deduplicates the recipients, ensuring that the recipients receive only one notification when an incident ticket change occurs.
+When an incident ticket or a change ticket triggers multiple notifications, and the recipients or other factors of these notifications are the same, the notification module deduplicates the recipients, ensuring that a recipient receive only one notification when an incident or change ticket is generated.

 2. Notification Template Description